WoffleTbh/PySkye/README.md

 # PySkye
-Python wrapper for [SkyeEngine](https://github.com/zTags/SkyeEngine)
+!
+NOTE !
+As of right now, this version of PySkye is outdated and doesn't work at all Python wrapper for [SkyeEngine](https://github.com/zTags/SkyeEngine)
 ## Setting up
 Simply run `python3 build_skye.py` to build the Skye Engine into a single shared library